Monday Night Football at the Tsongas Center

 Massachusetts Pirates News Release

-The Massachusetts Pirates will take on the Quad City Steamwheelers in the first ever Monday Night Football game on July 1st!
+The Massachusetts Pirates will take on the Quad City Steamwheelers TONIGHT in the first ever Monday Night Football game!
 Now that school is out, bring the family on down to the Tsongas Center as doors open at 6pm with a 7:05pm kick-off time.
 This match-up features two potential playoff teams competing for playoff seeding.

 It's Military Appreciation Night on July 1st!
 All active military and veterans can get a free ticket at the Tsongas Center Box Office with proper ID or DD-214.
 The Pirates will be wearing custom military specialty jerseys at the game.
 Fans can auction to take home the specialty jerseys and get them autographed on the field after the game!